 I was travelling through a small surf town in New Zealand when the COVID-19 alert moved to Level 4 and a lockdown took place.
 During the next seven weeks, I had the opportunity to get to know my surroundings and deepen my connection with the micro-culture and natural environment.
 Immersing myself like this would have been impossible if I had been following my original hop-to-hop itinerary.

 Unlike usual travel, during which the experience of a place is mostly recreational, there was context.
 I wasn’t just on the receiving end of a tourist-transaction, but rather, I peeked at the echoes of local life.
-This reminded me of an amazing nature tracking app that we recently spotted.
+This reminded me of an amazing nature tracking app spotted by Springwise.
 The Seek app provides immediate identification and encourages users to take photos to earn badges and unlock additional features.
 Not only does this stimulate curiosity by gamifying learning, but it also allows users to contribute to a worldwide biodiversity database.

 Later, when it moved down to Level 2, I started to get to know the locals.
-Amongst them where artists and musicians, whose creativity I was able to understand better because I had experienced the context that sourced some of their inspiration.
-For example, due to the strong surfing and skateboarding culture present in the community, discarded starboards and surf fins are painted and then used to decorate the local bars and restaurants.
+Among them were artists and musicians, whose creativity I was able to understand better because I had experienced the context that sourced some of their inspiration.
+For example, due to the strong surfing and skateboarding culture present in the community, discarded surfboards and surf fins are painted and then used to decorate the local bars and restaurants.

 Likewise, paintings for sale in the gift shop now had more meaning — and when I listened to songs from the local bands, I could picture the people involved in the creation and the places that had influenced them.

 Moreover, I looked forward to becoming involved in community-led conservation projects.
 Not only because it was the right thing to do or because I wanted to reduce my carbon footprint, but because I had witnessed the dance of the local fantail birds.
 It wasn’t just that I knew about the flora and the fauna, I cared about it.